-The DSLR vs. mirrorless camera debate is as old as time itself.
-Alright, it's not quite as old as that — but it has been raging for years, and it remains one of the key things to consider when you're buying a higher level camera.
+The DSLR vs. mirrorless camera debate is a crucial one to consider when you're buying a higher level camera.

 So, which type of camera is best for you?
 Read this DSLR vs mirrorless guide to find out.